 - Getting the human side of the project right - clients rely on our lawyers’ ability to handle a project delicately and with an eye on the motivations on all sides of the table.

-- Business-minded, backed up with a solid understanding of technologies - Good tech lawyers know the law and the technology.
-Great tech lawyers know the law and the technology and keep their clients’ business needs uppermost in mind.
+- Business-minded, backed up with a solid understanding of technologies - Good IT lawyers know the law and the technology.
+Great IT lawyers know the law and the technology and keep their clients’ business needs uppermost in mind.
 Our team of lawyers includes both engineers and MBAs.

 Cassels Brock counsels both public and private clients in all sectors of the economy who develop, distribute, use or acquire technology.
 These include financial service institutions, significant software vendors, major retailers, e-commerce companies, post-secondary educational institutions and hospitals.
 Our services include: